akulisek/dynamo-DPRS/README.md

 If you wish to remove the whole project from your machine feel free to `$ bash uninstall`.
 This will remove all the docker machines we have created for you with the `init` script automatically.

 ## Adding DynamoDB container
-If you want to add another RoR container for your DynamoDB, run `$ bash add_dynamo_node $VM_NAME $ROR_NODE_ID`.
-VM_NAME should be a valid docker-machine name of the machine you want to run the container on and ROR_NODE_ID should be an unused identified for a RoR container.
+If you want to add another RoR container for your DynamoDB, run `$ bash rails_app_gener.sh -vm $VM_NAME -ds $CONSUL_IP`.
+VM_NAME should be a valid docker-machine name of the machine you want to run the container on and $CONSUL_IP should be an IP address of the machine that runs service discovery.

 ## Removing DynamoDB containers
 If you want to keep the machines and remove all the DynamoDB containers created by `init` or you without screwing up the swarm, execute `$ bash remove_dynamo_containers` and it will do the trick for you.